Global control aspects for long waves in nonlinear dispersive media: Introduction

-To end the introduction, we present the outline of the manuscript: In the Section \ref{Sec2} we established the spectral analysis necessary to prove the exact controllability result for the linear system associated to \eqref{systema}.
+Section \ref{Sec2} is devoted to show the spectral analysis necessary to prove the exact controllability result for the linear system associated to \eqref{systema}.
 Next, Section \ref{Sec3}, we present the Bourgain spaces and its property.
 Precisely, thanks to linear and nonlinear estimates we are able to prove the global well-posedness results for the system \eqref{PVIsystem_int}.
-In Sections \ref{Sec4} and \ref{Sec5}, the reader will find the proofs of the main theorems of the article.
-Section \ref{Sec6} is devoted to presenting the conclusion of the work and some open problems.
-Finally, on Appendix \ref{Apendice}, we collect results of propagation for solutions of the linear operator associated to the system \eqref{systema}, which were used throughout the paper.
+In the Section \ref{Sec4}, the reader will find the proofs of the main theorems of the article.
+Section \ref{Sec6} is devoted to presenting the conclusion of the work and some open issues.
+Finally, on Appendix \ref{Apendice}, we collect results associated with the system \eqref{systema}, which were used throughout the paper.